davharris/als-prognosis/presentation-script.md

 # Accuracy

-I evaluated the model's predictions in two different ways.

-First, I asked, how often did the model's best guess about a patient's score turn out to be right?
+One way to evaluate a model is its accuracy: how often did the model's best guess about a patient's score turn out to be right?

 Since their are 5 possible scores, random guessing would give the right answer 20% of the time.

 The decline in these ten lines show that it gets harder to make good predictions for each task as time goes on.
 Still, predictions for all ten tasks remain useful for well over a year.

-# Absolute error

-Next, I asked how *close* the model's

 # How sick?